Classifying toric surface codes of dimension $7$: Introduction

 \begin{theorem} Every toric surface code with $k=7$ is monomially equivalent to a code generated by one of the $22$ polygons in Figure \ref{fig:k7}. \end{theorem}

-\emph{Monomially equivalent} will be formally defined in Section \ref{sec:prelim} - see Definition \ref{defn:mon equiv} - but the important thing is that monomially equivalent codes share values for all three parameters mentioned above.
+We will formally define what it means for two toric codes to be \emph{monomially equivalent} in Definition \ref{defn:mon equiv}, but the important thing is that monomially equivalent codes share values for all three parameters $n$, $k$, and $d$.

-These $22$ polygons generate monomially inequivalent codes over $\F_q$ for most $q$, however, as in the case with $k=6$, we do find some cases in which two lattice inequivalent polygons generate monomially equivalent codes.
+These $22$ polygons generate monomially inequivalent codes over $\F_q$ for most $q$, however, as in the case with $k=6$, we do find some cases in which two lattice inequivalent polygons generate monomially equivalent codes, as well as two open cases over $\F_8$.
 More precisely: